Health Anxiety Therapist NY

 Overthinking Isn’t the Problem.
 The Cycle Is.

-Many people assume the issue is the thoughts themselves.
+Many people assume the problem is the thoughts themselves.

-If I could just stop thinking like this, I’d be fine.
+If I could just stop thinking like this, I would be fine.

-But chronic worry and intrusive thoughts are usually part of a larger pattern involving:
+But chronic worry, rumination, and intrusive thoughts are usually part of a larger pattern involving:

-Therapy focuses on changing how you respond to thoughts, not eliminating them.
+Health anxiety therapy focuses on changing how you respond to thoughts, rather than trying to eliminate them.

 Amanda Grannum, LCSW Online Therapist in NY